juriad/advent2022/README.md

 That worked bt was not feasible for the second task.
 I needed to reimplement it to work with faces and define transition over edged which contained quite a few errors.

+## Day 23 - Elixir

+Elixir is a fine modern language with good documentation and rich standard library.
+Its functional aspect was pleasant in comparison to Standard ML.

+I liked the task; it took me a bit to find a language that can access an element of a map in constant time.
+The second part was an expected extension.

 # Lists

 ## Language pool